Inflectra/rapise-documentation/docs/Libraries/WebDriver.md

 <a name="FindElement"></a>
 #### FindElement

-Finds the first element in the page that matches By selector.
+Finds the first element on the page that matches By selector.
+Requires Rapise 8.3+.

 ```javascript
 WebDriver.FindElement(by, by)